- The nucleic acid DNA is a polynucleotide – it is made up of many nucleotides bonded together in a long chain

 - This is known as complementary base pairing

-- These pairs are known as complementary base pairs
+- These pairs are known as DNA base pairs

 A section of DNA – two antiparallel DNA polynucleotide strands held together by hydrogen bonds